Kristin Bowman-James: Early life and education

-Bowden-Jones is from Philadelphia.
+Bowman-James is from Philadelphia.
 She earned her bachelor's and doctoral degree at Temple University.
 Whist she was originally considering majoring in astronomy, her freshman advisor recommended she tried a class in chemistry, and Bowman-James was instantly inspired.
 Her doctoral research considers azado complexes as models for myoglobin.
 She spent a year as a postdoctoral fellow at the Ohio State University, where she worked with Daryle H. Busch.

 Research and career

-In 1975, Bowman-Jones joined the faculty at the University of Kansas.
+In 1975, Bowman-James joined the faculty at the University of Kansas.
 Bowman-James is interested in host–guest chemistry for the design of supramolecular assemblies and ions that are relevant for biology and environmental science.
 This chemistry allows the design of molecules that can capture two guests: chemical mustards and negatively charged ions (anions).

 Chemical mustards can be used as chemical blistering agents or in chemotherapy.
 Bowman-James has designed molecules that can bind to and neutralise the toxicity of mustard gas, allowing for it to be identified and decommissioned.
 She has made use of the concepts of transition metal coordination chemistry to coordinate anions.
 Bowman-James was the first to recognise that anions and transition metals had many similarities.
 She makes use of the anions for environmental applications, including selective sensing, separation and catalysis.
 Her early work considered polyammonium macrocycles as enzyme mimics, whilst her later research evaluated the structural motifs of halides and oxoanions.

-In 1997, Bowman-Jones co-edited the first book on anion chemistry, Supramolecular Chemistry of Anions, published by Wiley.
+In 1997, Bowman-James co-edited the first book on anion chemistry, Supramolecular Chemistry of Anions, published by Wiley.
 She published the sequel, Anion Coordination Chemistry, in 2011.

-From 1995 to 2001, Bowman-Jones served as chair of the faculty of chemistry at the University of Kansas.
+From 1995 to 2001, Bowman-James served as chair of the faculty of chemistry at the University of Kansas.
 She was made a University Distinguished Professor in 2007.
 She led the National Science Foundation Program to Stimulate Competitive Research.
 In 2021, she became the second woman to win the American Chemical Society Award in Inorganic Chemistry.